ncarabajal/aws-external-ip-collector/README.md

 # AWS Multi-Account External IP Auditor

 A specialized Python utility designed for security teams and network administrators.
 This tool scans multiple AWS accounts (via AWS Profiles) to discover every public-facing IP address and DNS endpoint in your infrastructure.
+Can be used for vulnerability scans, audits, info gathering.

 It utilizes a "Physics-based" scanning approach (enumerating Network Interfaces) to catch resources that standard API calls often miss, such as NAT Gateways, Load Balancers, and Fargate nodes.